IanFinlayson/exploring-cs/chapter02.md

     symbol, and become annoyed when it was called a "hashtag", but I've accepted it.
 You can say that Python comments begin with hashtags.

+[^3]: Notice the space after question mark.
+That is not necessary, but it
+    puts a space before the user can start typing, which I think looks neater.